supercamel/SpinoDB/docs/api/database.md

 * NodeJS bindings use CamelCase whereas GObject bindings use snake_case.
 * NodeJS bindings can accept Javascript objects as documents for append() and update() whereas GObject bindings strictly use strings.
+* GObject bindings have DocView and DocNode to traverse and create documents.
+Javascript is very efficient at dealing with JSON already and does not require those things.